An Examination of the Alleged Privacy Threats of Confidence-Ranked Reconstruction of Census Microdata: Results and discussion

-The results in Table~\ref{tab:percetage_vulnerable} show that the percentage of records at risk in $D$ appearing among the least frequent records in the reconstructed data is extremely small.
+Table~\ref{tab:percentage_vulnerable} reports the above proportions as percentages, and they are extremely small.
 In other words, the certainty that a rare reconstructed prototype occurs in $D$ is almost zero.

-To further illustrate the ineffectiveness of CRR as a reconstruction method, in Table \ref{tab:percetage_appearance} we report the percentage of reconstructed prototypes that didn't occurred in $D$ (w.r.t. the total number of record prototypes in $D$).
+To further illustrate the ineffectiveness of CRR as a reconstruction method, in Table \ref{tab:percetage_appearance} we report the percentage of reconstructed prototypes that did not occur in $D$ (w.r.t. the total number of record prototypes in $D$).

-We can see that Dick at al.'s ``optimization-based'' method generates an very large number of non-existent record prototypes, which is 4 to 48 times larger than the number of prototypes in $D$.
-As discussed above, this results in an very large uncertainty when reconstructing the rarest records in $D$, because there is an also very high probability than the reconstructed prototypes didn't exist.
+We can see that Dick \emph{et al.}'s ``optimization-based'' method generates a very large number of non-existent record prototypes, which is 4 to 48 times larger than the number of prototypes in $D$.
+As discussed above, this results in very large uncertainty when reconstructing the rarest records in $D$, because there is a very high probability that the reconstructed prototypes do not exist in the original data.

-On the other hand, by counting the percentage of records in $D$ that didn't appeared in any of the reconstructions, we obtain the non negligible amounts reported in Table \ref{tab:percetage_non}.
+On the other hand, by counting the percentage of records in $D$ that did not appear in any of the reconstructions, we obtain the non-negligible figures reported in Table \ref{tab:percetage_non}.

-Results in Tables \ref{tab:percetage_appearance} and \ref{tab:percetage_non} contrast with our trivial reconstruction described in Section \ref{sec_reconstruction}, which was able to \emph{unequivocally reconstruct all records in $D$ at tract level}.
-Nonetheless, this unequivocal reconstruction still does not cause disclosure because, as we have remarked above, the reconstructed records in $D$ are \emph{protected} rather than \emph{original} records.